Solutions

 Your Guide to Affordable, Sustainable, and Ethical Engagement Rings

-By Holly Shaftel, contributing writer I Said Yes — to Love and the Planet My partner of 10 years recently popped the question, and of course I said “Hell yeah!”
+Holly Shaftel, contributing author I Said Yes — to Love and the Planet My partner of 10 years recently popped the question, and of course I said “Hell yeah!”
 Because I care a lot about the environment, he knew I’d want engagement and wedding bands that were made in a way that’s kind to people and the planet.
 So, he chose rings made with recycled gold and lab-grown jewels — and saved a lot of money too!
 Are lab-made and recycled metals the only way to go?
-Let’s first look at the dark side of traditionally mined jewelry, and then we’ll check out some eco-friendly choices. 💎 What’s Wrong…
+Let’s first look at the dark side of traditionally mined jewelry, and then we’ll check out some eco-friendly choices. 💎 What’s Wrong with…

 -